01-edu/Branch-Mobile/subjects/flutter_piscine/week02/day02/bouncer/README.md

-# Bouncer
+## bouncer

 ### Introduction

 Some apps require using phone's hardware.
 In this app you are presented such an opportunity.

 Develop an app that uses [accelerometer](https://www.credencys.com/blog/accelerometer/#:~:text=What%20does%20an%20accelerometer%20in,the%20orientation%20of%20your%20app.).
 The app should be a smaller version of the 90s game of bouncing ball, where ball would be moving around, and player’s objective is to prevent it from touching the bottom part of the screen.

 ### Rules of the game